diazrenata/BBSsims/README.md

 ## To explore the final results

 The analysis script will save everything to an .sqlite cache at `analysis/caches/all.sqlite`.
-You can load objects into R like this (this will load the major results files):
+You can load objects into R like this:

 ```
 library(drake)